In order to view this page properly, you need a browser that supports CSS Grid. Please try the latest versions of Chrome or Firefox.

 You can help restore Cache Creek by volunteering at Conservancy restoration sites throughout the watershed.

-We frequently hold Community Planting Days in the fall and spring, which are one day events.
+We frequently hold Community Beautification Days in the Winter and Spring, which are one-day events volunteers can help with restoration and gardening.
 Keep checking our Events page or sign up for the newsletter to be notified.

-If you’d prefer a more regular schedule, there are opportunities during regular open hours in the Memorial Grove, the Tending and Gathering Garden or the small nursery.
+If you’d prefer a more regular schedule, there are opportunities during regular open hours in the Memorial Garden, the Tending and Gathering Garden, or the small nursery.

 Bird Box Monitoring